United Nations Association Film Festival: UNAFF Traveling Film Festival

 Kranjska Gora, Paris, Phnom Penh, and Venice.

 UNAFF in Schools

 This series showcases documentary films related to teens (targeted to middle/high school students), followed by open discussion with film makers.
 It started in 2005.

 UNAFF for Seniors

 This series shows documentary films relevant to seniors members of the society.
 It started in 2007.

 UNAFF and Kids

-This series age appropriate documentary films (targeted for age 7–12) and teach children through hands on activity about the world around us.
+This series' age-appropriate documentary films (targeted for age 7–12) teach children through hands-on activity about the world around them.